-Throughout 2020, the SBOE will revise these Health TEKS for the first time since the 1990s, so this is an incredible opportunity for much-needed improvements.
+In 2020, the SBOE revised these Health TEKS for the first time since the 1990s, fundamentally changing the map for adolescent health in the state.

-You can read the current draft TEKS here.
+You can read the drafts of the TEKS and the approved final version here.

 Want more information?
 Check out this infographic to see the whole SBOE process.